DrewRoss5/libSafePointer/README.md

 ```
 #### stdout:
 `Value: 64`
-### Notes:
-Copied safe pointers are shallow copies.<br>
-Copied safe pointers do not automatically delete their allocated memory, if you desire to free the memory from a copy, you must explicitly call the `reset` method on the copy.
 ## The `SafeArr` Class:
 A dynamically allocated array of a user specified type.
 As with the `SafePtr` class, this manages its own memory.
 ### Example: